 What does success look like?
 5AM conference calls and late nights in the office?
 Winning every argument in the office and always getting your own way?
 What does a successful woman look like?
 The shoulder-pad wearing Alpha?
 The dogmatist who rules with an iron fist?

 The reality is far more nuanced.
 Women are still reduced to Alpha boss, or the Beta secretary or assistant, but when 47% of the workforce are reduced to two unhelpful stereotypes, how can you embrace your inner Beta and be a success on your own terms?

 It’s an important question because the world is changing, fast.
 Successful companies need people who can lead with emotional intelligence, be flexible to new ideas and adapt their plans when required, leaving their ego at the door.
 The Beta woman’s time is now.

-Fully researched and rich with interviews, anecdotes and case studies, Beta is a smart and entertaining read that really explores the role of women in the workplace today.
+Fully researched and rich with interviews, anecdotes and case studies, Quiet Girls Can Run The World is a smart and entertaining read that really explores the role of women in the workplace today.